-- SOTI Lockdown – Similar to the AirWatch Launcher, the SOTI MDM lockdown tool can be used to replace the default launcher on an Android device.
+- SOTI MobiControl – Similar to VMWare’s Workspace ONE Launcher, the SOTI MobiControl lockdown tool can be used to replace the default launcher on an Android device.
 Read more about configuring the lockdown tool here.

-- Android Kiosk Mode – Android supports an out of the box kiosk mode for corporate owned single use devices (known as COSU).
+- Android Kiosk Mode – Android Kiosk mode supports an out of the box kiosk mode for corporate- owned single-use devices (known as COSU).
 This launcher can lock a device down to a single app or to a set of apps.
 Read more about configuring COSU here.

-The functionality in the above options is primarily useful for single user devices, but there is a need in the market for a Launcher designed to support multiple users accessing different sets of applications.
-A good enterprise launcher is not just about the end-user and securing a device.
-It is also about how to operationalize an organization, provide visibility and build the case for how these devices are adding value to our organization.
+It’s important to note that a good enterprise launcher is not just about the end-user and securing a device.
+It is also about how to operationalize an organization, provide visibility and build the case for how these devices are adding value to our organization

-The BlueFletch launcher is designed for the enterprise.
-In addition to the standard security features supported by the common launchers above, the BlueFletch Enterprise Launcher includes these value-add features:
+As you can see from the chart above, the BlueFletch Launcher offers the most robust set of features for enterprises.
+In addition to the standard security features supported by common launchers, the BlueFletch Enterprise Launcher includes these value-add features:

-- Enterprise Single Sign-On – The BlueFletch Enterprise Launcher provides the end-user access to the applications and settings based on their credentials.
-But also allows them to easily access the applications without having to sign-in to each one.
-Authenticate and provide single sign-on (SSO) with most Identity Providers (IDPs) such as Office365, Google Auth, or Active Directory/LDAP.
+- Enterprise Single Sign-On – The BlueFletch Launcher provides the end-user access to the applications and settings based on their credentials.
+It also allows them to access applications without having to sign-in to each one, which simplifies the login process significantly.
+Through single sign-on (SSO) you can tie into your existing Identity Provider (IDP) such as Okta, Office365, Google Auth, Ping, and Active Directory/LDAP.

 - Simple Branding – Companies can easily configure a color pallet and add a logo so that our launcher can fit with their corporate branding.
+There is also the ability to customize the app icons on the screen and it also supports icon badges, widgets, and shortcuts.
 This is a small detail but highlights how much we think about our clients and what we would do if we were in their shoes.

 - Application Whitelisting – We take whitelisting applications to the next level.
 Our Enterprise Launcher has the ability to uninstall applications that are not whitelisted.
 This prevents bad actors from side-loading applications that are not specifically approved.